 It just doesn’t work like that.

 The easiest (and the most common) way to get rid of insecurity is through validation.

 It could be that people called you ugly or fat so you’re insecure about your looks, or that people said that you have a weird voice, so you’re insecure about how you sound, or you spent your teens watching TV and messing up your “baseline” expectations of how things should be, maybe people laughed at you, etc.

 In either case, it seeped in from outside.

-Unless you go the “full detachment form the material” or the Buddha route (not recommended) – your way of getting rid of insecurity will be from outside sources as well.
+Unless you go the “full detachment from the material” or the Buddha route (not recommended) – your way of getting rid of insecurity will be from outside sources as well.

 Think of insecurity as a sign that something needs improvement.

 Insecurity is a symptom that something is not up to par.

 It could be your looks, or it could be your weight, or your voice or whatever.

 (We’ll use looks as an example for the rest of the article because it’s the most common one)